ippontech/blog-usa/posts/taking-chatgpt-for-an-impromptuspin.md

 ## Conclusion

-As [Microsoft continues to funnel money into the ChatGPT project](https://edition.cnn.com/2023/01/23/tech/microsoft-invests-chatgpt-openai/index.html) and [Google has its version of "Deepmind Chat" coming soon](https://www.techradar.com/news/googles-deepmind-promises-chatgpt-rival-soon-and-it-could-be-better-in-one-key-way), it is clear the days of artificial intelligence are only just beginning.
+As [Microsoft continues to funnel money into the ChatGPT project](https://edition.cnn.com/2023/01/23/tech/microsoft-invests-chatgpt-openai/index.html) and [Google has its version of "Deepmind Chat" coming soon](https://www.techradar.com/news/googles-deepmind-promises-chatgpt-rival-soon-and-it-could-be-better-in-one-key-way), everyone should sign up for a free account and try taking [ChatGPT](http://chat.openai.com/) for a spin.
+It is clear the days of artificial intelligence are only just beginning.
 Many industries have yet to see automation like this before and will face a [partial or complete overhaul](https://80000hours.org/2015/02/which-careers-will-be-automated/) soon.

 ```console
 Hello Brave New World?